ChocolateSlayer/cacheImpl/README.md

                     .build();
 ```

-Here is 2 test classes for testing cache work.
+Here are 2 test classes for testing cache work.

 LRUCacheTests provides tests for
 * Item should be put and get from cache